Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Introduction

 \section{Introduction}

 The quest to detect neutrinoless double beta decay ($0\nu\beta\beta$) is a top priority in contemporary particle physics.
 Discovering this process, which violates lepton-number conservation, would not only reveal the absolute neutrino mass scale but also provide valuable insights into Grand Unified Theories and leptogenesis in the early universe~\cite{Zuber:2020kci}.

 To detect neutrinoless double beta decay, several experimental technologies have been developed over the last decades.
 The core idea is to incorporate into the detector’s active mass a ($0\nu\beta\beta$) candidate isotope: high-purity germanium detectors (LEGEND: $^{76}$Ge), loaded scintillators (KamLAND-Zen: $^{136}$Xe, SNO+: $^{130}$Te), and xenon-based time projection chambers in liquid or high-pressure gas form (EXO and NEXT: $^{136}$Xe) are among the current experiments.
-In particular, liquid scintillator (LS) detectors are highly sensitive instruments in the search for this ultra-rare process~\cite{SNO+2021, Shimizu2019}.
+In particular, liquid scintillator (LS) detectors are highly sensitive instruments in the search for this ultra-rare process~\cite{SNOplus2021, Shimizu2019}.
 The detection method offers several advantages, including extremely low background radiation, flexibility in detector shape and size, and the ability to incorporate a large quantity of the $\beta\beta$-decaying isotope directly into the LS.

-The SNO+ collaboration has conducted successful R\&D toward realizing a liquid scintillator loaded with compounds containing natural tellurium.
+Significant effort has been devoted in recent years to the development of metal-loaded liquid scintillators, in particular those based on tellurium.
+The SNO+ collaboration has conducted extensive R\&D toward realizing a liquid scintillator loaded with compounds containing natural tellurium.
 The cocktail uses the widely employed organic solvent LAB (Linear alkylbenzene) and the fluor PPO (2,5-Diphenyloxazole)~\cite{Biller2017, Albanese2021, Anderson2021, Auty2023}, while the dopants are oligomers of Te-diols.
 These were prepared from an aqueous telluric acid solution with the addition of diols (typically 1,2-Butanediol) and stabilized with DDA (N,N-Dimethyldodecylamine)~\cite{Auty2023}.

+In addition to these developments, alternative synthesis routes have been explored.
+In particular, water-free or anhydrous approaches have been reported, for example by Ding et al.~\cite{Ding2023, Ding2025}, demonstrating that Te-diol compounds can also be prepared under non-aqueous conditions.
+Further studies, such as those by Suslov et al.~\cite{Suslov2022} and Liang et al.~\cite{Liang2025}, underline the broad interest in tellurium-loaded scintillator systems and highlight the diversity of chemical approaches under investigation.